rydzze/CTF_Write-up/rAKSASA CTF 2023 (rawSEC × iCTFF UiTM)/[Rev] Crack Me/readme.md

 3. local_14[0] == 0x3f2
 4. local_1c * 0xc0d3 + local_20 == 0x3cbbd6c

-You may solve this question with simple math skills or we can create a script to solve it automatically for us.
+You may solve this question with simple math skills or we can create a code to solve it automatically for us.

 ```python
 #!/usr/bin/env python3